XZANATOL/DataChat/notes.md

 ### To-Do

 **(In progress)**
-* Add support for playing videoes.
 * Play abit with the realtime API that pocketBase offers.
 (More docs reading)
 * Add error handlers.
 (For connection establishment bugs while on mobile)
 * Add HTTPs support?
 * Make an icon for the app.
+* Add support for playing audios.
+(Audio also supports .ogg files, Gonna need to add some smart logic to detect [audio](https://stackoverflow.com/questions/30604696/use-javascript-to-detect-if-an-mp4-video-has-a-sound-track) & [frames](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement) existence)

 **Done**